preyansh98/Spring_Demo/README.md

 2. Link the Spring Boot Application to Heroku
  - check out: https://devcenter.heroku.com/articles/deploying-spring-boot-apps-to-heroku#connecting-to-a-database
+ - the only file you need to modify for this is the src/main/resources/application.properties file.

 Now that your Spring Boot Application is set up with Heroku, it’s time to write some code!